 Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-The following is a description of the valuation methodologies used for assets at fair value:
+The following are descriptions of the valuation methodologies used for assets at fair value:

 Level 1

 Money market funds: Money market funds are based on closing market prices for the identical security reported in active markets.